yourbuddyconner/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/pairwise-alignment.md

  * As sequences are more distantly related, there are fewer identical stretches of bases or amino acid residues, making it harder to determine what the most biologically relevant alignment is.
  * When the sequences get very long, sequence alignment becomes a very computationally expensive problem.

 In the next section we'll work through one algorithm for aligning a pair of sequences.
-As you work through this exercise, try to make a list of the assumptions that we're making that violate what you know about how sequences evolve.
+As you work through this exercise, make a list of the assumptions that we're making that violate what you know about how sequences evolve.

 ## A simple procedure for aligning a pair of sequences <link src='86c6b7'/>